SumoLogic/sumologic-documentation/docs/alerts/monitors/create-monitor.md

 * **Automating resolution with playbooks**.
 A playbook responds to CPU usage anomalies by gathering logs, notifying teams, and restarting affected servers.

 :::info Limitations
 Anomaly detection applies to one time series at a time.
-Multi-time series queries must be aggregated before detection.
+All metrics anomaly monitor trigger queries must have aggregation applied at the end of the query before detection.
 :::

 #### Static detection method